macumbista/vectorsynthesis/README.md

 	however there will be no brightness control.

 	Normal laptop headphone audio outputs generate a lot of noise which is visible in the image.
+	One interesting note is that all Apple iPhone and iPad headphone outputs are DC coupled.

 	An AC-coupled soundcard or display will show noticeable distortions in the shape, and the vector shapes will always appear in the center of the screen.